 Finally, it is worth visiting il Presepe del Re (the King's Crib) exhibited in the Sant'Umberto Chapel: the sculptures are hand-carved in wood, have eyes made of glass and are dressed in precious silk and velvet costumes, embellished with gold and silver threads.

-8. Scents and wishes in Brunico
+8. Where to spend Christmas in Italy: scents and wishes in Brunico

 Christmas Markets in Bruneck